THE FELLOWSHIP

 HARVARD WORLDMUN

 Harvard WorldMUN is a unique experience you won’t forget.
 Each year, in a different city on the globe, 1000+ students come together for five days of extensive MUNing.
 1-2 months before, you will be assigned to a committee (inspired by the real UN committees), including 1-2 specific topic(s) and the country you will represent in the committee.
 Together with your double delegate from the be.boosted team, you will prepare the country’s position, aiming to persuade the other delegates to include your key propositions in the final resolution through effective speech giving, negotiation and inclusive leadership.
 WorldMUN typically takes place in mid-March.
-The next edition will be in Manila from the 16th to the 20th of March 2025.
+The next edition will be in Lima from the 15th to the 19th of March 2025.

 CALL 16-17